natecraddock/ziglua/readme.md

 In a nutshell, ziglua is a simple wrapper around the C API you would get by using `@cImport()` to bind Lua. ziglua aims to mirror the [Lua C API](https://www.lua.org/manual/5.4/manual.html#4) as closely as possible, while improving ergonomics using Zig's features.
 For example:

+* Zig error unions to enforce failure state handling
+* Null-terminated slices instead of C strings
 * Type-checked enums for parameters and return values
 * Compiler-enforced checking of optional pointers
-* Zig error unions to enforce error checking of failure states
 * Functions return `bool` rather than `int` to indicate success

 While there are a few helper functions added to complement the C API, ziglua aims to remain low-level.
 If you want something higher-level, perhaps try [zoltan](https://github.com/ranciere/zoltan).